Columbia County Schools hosts job fair

 The district has been experiencing a shortage of bus drivers and they are hoping to be able to recruit a few.

-Driver candidates must be 21, pass a physical exam, and have a safe driving record.
+Driver candidates must be 21, pass a physical exam, which includes drug and alcohol screening, and have a safe driving record.
 A commercial Drivers License (CDL) is also required, but the district will pay for the training after hire.